michaeljharris/Data-Analytics-Portfolio/README.md

 LRFM Analysis - Canadian Brewhouse:
 - Python notebook of a full LRFM Analysis on data provided to me by the Canadian Brewhouse as part of a school project.

-Global COVID Vaccinations:
+Global COVID Vaccines:
-- Power BI file containing a dashboard of Covid Vaccination Information, created as part of a school project
+- Power BI file containing a dashboard of Covid Vaccination Information focusing mainly on the vaccines used, created as part of a school project.